The Four Types of Introverts

 A good metaphor for extroversion vs introversion is land vs water.
 You can naturally be comfortable in both, but to an extrovert, the outer world is like the shore and the inner world is like water.
 They can certainly enjoy staying in water but where do they eventually get respite from?
 The shore.
 Vice versa for introverts, the inner world is like the shore and the outer world of objects is the water!

-Neurologically, Extraverts and Introverts have different pathways in the brain for processing information.
+Neurologically, scientists have discovered that Extraverts and Introverts have different pathways in the brain for processing information.
 Extraverts use a shorter pathway and are much faster at processing incoming information from the world.
 Therefore, they have a higher tolerance for stimulation and tend to actively seek out stimulating experiences.

 Introverts’ pathways are much longer as the information is processed and filtered internally.
 They are easier to suffer from “information overload” given the same amount of external stimuli.
 Hence they prefer a slower “reflective” pace and tend to avoid situations that might overwhelm them.
 This difference is noticeable in babies as young as 4-months old!